winchy82dev/100-days-of-code/log.md

 ### Day 6: April 15 , 2022
 #####
 **Today's Progress**:
-	I practice colemak typing
+	- Practice colemak typing
- 	8 kyu Katas codewars challenges
+ 	- Solved some 8 kyu Katas codewars challenges
- 	Finished the list of #100devs courses for #catchupcrew on Notion
+ 	- Finished the list of #100devs courses for #catchupcrew on Notion
-    Create a template for codewars on Notion
+    - Create a template for codewars challenges on Notion

 **Thoughts:** Notion is Awsome!